Portsmouth Naval Shipyard (PNS)

 Asbestos was also used in boiler rooms, in millboard materials, on water pipes, in curtains, thermal blankets, and more.

-Although the shipyard phased its use of asbestos during the late 1970s, many workers went on to develop life-threatening diseases after daily, prolonged exposure to the hazardous mineral.
+Although the shipyard phased its use of asbestos during the late 1970s, many workers developed life-threatening diseases after daily, prolonged exposure to the hazardous mineral.

-To make matters worse, the shipyard’s ventilation system was poor, resulting in asbestos dust and fibers continuously circulating throughout the air.
+To make matters worse, the shipyard’s poor ventilation system resulted in asbestos dust and fibers continuously circulating throughout the air.
 Most workers did not wear any protective gear to help protect them from breathing in fine, odorless asbestos fibers.

 By 1978, a study performed at PNS showed that cancer rates were unusually high at the shipyard.
 The National Institute for Occupational Safety and Health (NIOSH) began a detailed investigation into the extent of asbestos use at the shipyard.